Portsmouth, VA

 Brighton

-Residential neighborhood offering a mix of housing styles, convenient access to amenities, and a diverse population.
+A diverse neighborhood with a mix of housing styles, close to amenities, and with a strong community feel.

 Cradock